stobgye3-stack/gender-wage-gap-bhutan/README.md

 Tobgye, S., Feeny, S., & Srivastava, P. P. *Gender Wage Inequality in Bhutan: Regional and Distributional Decompositions*.
 Journal of Asian Economics, manuscript ASIECO-D-25-00658R1.

-A DOI for the replication code may be added after archiving the final repository through Zenodo.

 ## Contact